bosley/sxs/pkg/runtime/fns/COMMANDS.md

 |-----------|------|-----------|-------------|
 | key | symbol | no | Must be `$key` context variable specifically |

-**Returns:** Quoted SLP object (SOME type, pure/untainted) on success, ERROR if key not found or no permission
+**Returns:** Quoted SLP object (SOME type) on success, ERROR if key not found or no permission

+**Implementation Note:** The function has `can_return_error = false` in its type declaration but still returns ERROR at runtime.
+This is an inconsistency between the type system declaration and runtime behavior.

-**Note:** Unlike `core/kv/get` which accepts static symbol keys and returns tainted types, `core/kv/load` ONLY accepts the `$key` context variable (injected by `core/kv/iterate` handlers) and returns a pure SOME type.
-This enables type-safe dynamic key access within iteration handlers.
+**Note:** Unlike `core/kv/get` which accepts static symbol keys and returns DQ_LIST (tainted string), `core/kv/load` ONLY accepts the `$key` context variable (injected by `core/kv/iterate` handlers) and returns a SOME type (quoted value).
+The returned value is created by parsing `'` + value, which quotes the stored string.
 Use `core/expr/eval` to evaluate the loaded SOME value if needed.

 **Example:**